alshedivat/al-folio/_pages/opportunities.md

 **Timeline:** Applicants will be interviewed for the position during Winter 2021 and preparation for the Summer internship is expected to take place during or before Spring 2022.
 Research mentors will facilitate skills development and project scoping prior to the internship start date.
 We are also accepting students at an on-going basis that is independent of the Summer internship.

-## QBS Bioinformatics and Genomics internship
+## Industry/Academia Bioinformatics and Genomics Internship
 The Levy Lab (https://geiselmed.dartmouth.edu/epidemiology/profile/joshua-levy-phd/) is partnering with the company Guardant Health (https://guardanthealth.com/) to host a bioinformatics and genomics focused internship for a Summer Capstone research project with research publication potential.
 The intern will be co-mentored by Joshua Levy, faculty in the Departments of Pathology and Dermatology at Dartmouth Hitchcock Medical Center, and Sean Gordon, Bioinformatics Manager at Guardant Health.
 Students will work on projects including but not limited to:
 * Establish circulating tumor biomarkers predictive of response to therapy for optimal selection of therapy through application of machine learning methodologies on omics data.
 * Biomedical text mining using Natural Language Processing.
 ﻿

-This opportunity is open to PhD and Master's degree students.
+This opportunity is open to PhD and Master's degree students, with special exceptions made for undergraduates.

 **Recommended/required coursework:** Students are expected to have a skillset comparable to that obtained from QBS108 (Applied Machine Learning) and QBS175/GENE111 (Bioinformatics II) prior to start of the summer internship.